-This Annual Report on Form 10-K contains forward-looking statements within the safe harbor provisions for forward-looking statements contained in Section 27A of the Securities Act of 1933, as amended (the "Securities Act") and Section 21E of the Securities Exchange Act of 1934, as amended (the "Exchange Act").
-All statements other than statements of present and historical facts contained in this Annual Report on Form 10-K, including statements regarding our future results of operations and financial position, business strategy, prospective products, planned preclinical studies and clinical or field trials, regulatory approvals, research and development costs, and timing and likelihood of success, as well as plans and objectives of management for future operations, may be forward-looking statements.
+This Quarterly Report on Form 10-Q contains forward-looking statements within the safe harbor provisions for forward-looking statements contained in Section 27A of the Securities Act of 1933, as amended (the "Securities Act") and Section 21E of the Securities Exchange Act of 1934, as amended (the "Exchange Act").
+All statements other than statements of present and historical facts contained in this Quarterly Report on Form 10-Q, including, but not limited to, statements regarding the ability of STK-001 to treat the underlying causes of Dravet syndrome and reduce seizures or show improvements in behavior or cognition at the indicated dosing levels or at all, the timing and expected progress of clinical trials, our future results of operations and financial position, business strategy, prospective products, planned preclinical studies and clinical or field trials, regulatory approvals, research and development costs, and timing and likelihood of success, as well as plans and objectives of management for future operations, may be forward-looking statements.
 In some cases, you can identify forward-looking statements by terms such as "may," "will," "should," "expect," "plan," "anticipate," "could," "intend," "target," "project," "contemplate," "believe," "estimate," "predict," "potential" or "continue" or the negative of these terms or other similar expressions, although not all forward-looking statements contain these words.

 Forward-looking statements are based on our management's beliefs and assumptions and on information currently available to us.
-Such statements are subject to a number of known and unknown risks, uncertainties and assumptions, and actual results may differ materially from those expressed or implied in the forward-looking statements due to various factors, including, but not limited to, those identified in Part II.
-Item 7.
-"Management's Discussion and Analysis of Financial Condition and Results of Operations" and Part I. Item 1A "Risk Factors."
+Such statements are subject to a number of known and unknown risks, uncertainties and assumptions, and actual results may differ materially from those expressed or implied in the forward-looking statements due to various factors, including, but not limited to, those identified in Part I. Item 2.
+"Management's Discussion and Analysis of Financial Condition and Results of Operations" and Part II.
+Item 1A "Risk Factors."
 These risks and uncertainties include, but are not limited to:

-- our ability to become profitable; - our ability to procure sufficient funding; - our limited operating history; - our ability to develop, obtain regulatory approval for and commercialize STK-001, STK-002 and our future product candidates; - the direct and indirect impact of COVID-19, inflation, interest rates, foreign currency exchange rates and macroeconomic conditions on our business, financial condition and operations, including on our expenses, supply chain, strategic partners, research and development costs, clinical trials and employees; - our success in early preclinical studies or clinical trials, which may not be indicative of results obtained in later studies or trials; - our ability to obtain regulatory approval to commercialize STK-001, STK-002 or any other future product candidate; - the success of our collaboration with Acadia Pharmaceuticals and our ability to enter into successful collaborations in the future; - our ability to identify patients with the diseases treated by STK-001, STK-002 or our future product candidates, and to enroll patients in trials; - the success of our efforts to use TANGO to expand our pipeline of product candidates and develop marketable products; - our ability to obtain, maintain and protect our intellectual property; - our reliance upon intellectual property licensed from third parties; - our ability to identify, recruit and retain key personnel; - our financial performance; and - developments or projections relating to our competitors or our industry.
+- our ability to become profitable; - our ability to procure sufficient funding; - our limited operating history; - the direct and indirect impact of inflation, interest rates, foreign currency exchange rates, instability in the global banking system, geopolitical conflict and macroeconomic conditions, including as a result of a potential temporary federal government shutdown, on our business, financial condition and operations, including on our expenses, supply chain, strategic partners, research and development costs, clinical trials and employees; - our ability to develop, obtain regulatory approval for and commercialize STK-001, STK-002 and our future product candidates; - our success in early preclinical studies or clinical trials, which may not be indicative of results obtained in later studies or trials; - the success of our collaboration with Acadia Pharmaceuticals and our ability to enter into successful collaborations in the future; - the availability of coverage and adequate reimbursement from third party payors for STK-001, STK-002 and our future product candidates, if such products are approved; - our ability to identify patients with the diseases treated by STK-001, STK-002 or our future product candidates, and to enroll patients in trials; - the success of our efforts to use TANGO to expand our pipeline of product candidates and develop marketable products; - our ability to obtain, maintain and protect our intellectual property; - · our reliance upon intellectual property licensed from third parties; - our ability to identify, recruit and retain key personnel; - our financial performance; and - developments or projections relating to our competitors or our industry.